EventideSystems/tool_for_systemic_change/README.md

 The source code for Obsekio is written using [Ruby on Rails](https://rubyonrails.org/) and is available under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) open source license.

+The hosted instance of the tool can be found here: https://www.obsek.io/

 ## Features

 ### Tracking Changes